Growing Orchids Indoors with Practical Orchid Plants Care!

 You can also train the new shoots to the correct direction; to avoid the leaves being grown to only one side.

-Repotting orchids is necessary only when the orchids stop growing; or their roots are grown far out from the bottom of their pots.
-When is the best time for reportting should depend on the situations.
+when the orchids stop growing; or their roots are grown far out from

 After October 2009, the purple orchids plant shown her eleven beautiful purple flower buds again and she had her full bloom in February 2010.